ssnake/threads_pad/README.md

 # ThreadsPad

-A helpful tool for paralleling and asynchronous processing for Rails .
+A helpful tool for paralleling and asynchronous processing for Rails

+**Important!
+It runs your work in threads**

 ## Installation